Fenerator/BilingualLanguageModelPreTraining/README.md

     ./generate_bpe.sh tr wiki # Done
     ```

-6. Move all files into one required folder:
+6. Move all files into one file required for one experiment:

     ```bash
     ...